28 April - 4 May 2024

-For all Baseball Championships enquiries, please contact the School Sport Australia Baseball National Secretary Neil Barrowcliff:
+For all Baseball Championships enquiries please contact the School Sport Australia National Baseball Advisor:

 Rules and Guidelines

-To view the 17 Years and Under School Sport Australia Baseball Championships rules click here.
+To view the 18 Years and Under School Sport Australia Baseball Rules & Guidelines click here (updated January 2024).

 To view the School Sport Australia Policies click here.